Actively Recruiting

 • Signs or symptoms of neuropathy

-• Use of medications associated with advanced stages of type 2 diabetes, including insulin
+• Use of insulin or medications linked to advanced type 2 diabetes

 • Untreated hypothyroidism

-• Cardiovascular or musculoskeletal disease preventing exercise testing
+• Cardiovascular or musculoskeletal diseases preventing exercise testing

 • Use of hormone replacement drugs or vasoactive medications